-The Foundation performs four functions: wish granting, program related support, fundraising, and management and general.
+The Foundation performs three functions: wish granting, program-related support, training and development, public information, fundraising, and management and general.
 Definitions of these functions are as follows:

 Wish Granting

 Activities performed by the Foundation in granting wishes to children with critical illnesses.